pizzapanther/wildwoodag-v2/content/post/2022-09-26-praise-the-lord.md

   - gratitude
 ---

-<p data-block-key="csn6b">Psalm 100:1-5 NKJV</p><p data-block-key="co46c">1) Make a joyful shout to the Lord, all you lands!
+<p>Psalm 100:1-5 NKJV</p><p>1) Make a joyful shout to the Lord, all you lands!
 2) Serve the Lord with gladness;​ Come before His presence with singing.​ 3) Know that the Lord, He is God; It is He who has made us, and not we ourselves;​We are His people and the sheep of His pasture.
 4) Enter into His gates with thanksgiving, And into His courts with praise.
 Be thankful to Him, and bless His name.
-5) For the Lord is good; His mercy is everlasting, And His truth endures to all generations.</p><p data-block-key="13q7r">Today, after service and our meal, we will have an old-fashioned sing along: you don&#x27;t want to miss it.
+5) For the Lord is good; His mercy is everlasting, And His truth endures to all generations.</p><p>Today, after service and our meal, we will have an old-fashioned sing along: you don&#x27;t want to miss it.
 Everyone is welcome! </p>